 Many vegans choose to take supplements with their diet, because of the certain nutrients and vitamins you lose from not eating meat, dairy, or fish.
 The most popular supplements vegans use to balance out deficits are calcium, iron, B12 and omega 3s.

-It's recommended that you consume at least 1,000 milligrams of calcium per day, so vegans tend take calcium supplements to make up for the lack of milk and cheese in their diet.
+It's recommended that you consume at least 1,000 milligrams of calcium per day, so vegans tend to take calcium supplements to make up for the lack of milk and cheese in their diet.

 It's good to note that almond milk is another good vegan-friendly form of calcium to hit your daily needs, as well as dark greens such as broccoli, collard greens, and bok choy.
 Calcium is especially important in your body as you get older to maintain bone health and reduce the risk of osteoporosis.

 With iron being the most common nutritional deficiency in the US, you can bet it's on the mind of most vegans to increase in their diet.
 The amount of daily iron you need depends on your age and gender.
-Women that have gone through puberty but have not yet hit menopause need about 18 mg of iron a day, where as males of the same age only need about 8 mg.
+Women that have gone through puberty but have not yet hit menopause need about 18 mg of iron a day, whereas males of the same age only need about 8 mg.

-The main reason why iron is so important to the body is that it helps transport oxygen through the body.
+The main reason why iron is so important to the body is that it helps to transport oxygen through the body.
 People who are iron deficient often feel exhausted or tired all the time.

-With a defecit of B12 in the body, you can risk anemia, nerve system damage, and pregnancy complications.
+With a deficit of B12 in the body, you can risk anemia, nerve system damage, and pregnancy complications.
 In addition to supplements, vegans can get B12 in plant-milks, breakfast cereals, yeast extracts, and nutritional yeast products.
 Because it's mainly found in non-vegan food products, this vitamin is especially important to a vegan's diet.

 There are 3 types of omega fatty acids: ALA, DHA, and EPA.
-They are most commonly found naturally in fish such as salmon and tuna, and added to other products such as eggs.
+They are most commonly found naturally in fish such as salmon and tuna and added to other products such as eggs.

 Omega-3s are important in helping with cholesterol and triglyceride levels.
 They're an essential part of our diets and an important one to make sure you have enough of as a vegan.

 In addition to supplements, your body can most likely convert high amounts of plant-sourced ALA into DHA and EPA.
 It's ideal to consume about 1,100 mg of ALA a day.
-Some of the best foods to find this type of omega-3 in is flaxseed oil, walnuts, and chia seeds.
+Some of the best foods to find this type of omega-3 is flaxseed oil, walnuts, and chia seeds.

 These four are important supplements to focus on, but vegans take a wide range of other supplements as well.
 Other ones to think about including in your diet would be Vitamin D and Iodine.